samborkent/uuid/README.md

 # UUID

-**This package is currently outdated, as it was based on a draft proposal.
-However, the accepted RFC has no significant changes.
-This package will be updated in the near future.**

-This package implements UUID version 4 and 7, as defined by the latest draft of [RFC4122](https://datatracker.ietf.org/doc/html/draft-ietf-uuidrev-rfc4122bis-14).
+This package implements UUID version 4 and 7, as defined by [RFC9562](https://datatracker.ietf.org/doc/html/rfc9562).
 It also includes a custom implementation of UUID version 8, which is reserved for vendor specific UUID implementations.
 For all three UUID implementations special care was taken to maximize performance and get rid of any allocations.